robocorp/rpaframework/docs/source/libraries/email_imapsmtp/index.rst

 It is highly recommended to secure your passwords and take care that they are not stored in the version control by mistake.
-See :py:mod:`RPA.Robocloud.Secrets` how to store RPA Secrets.
+See :py:mod:`RPA.Robocloud.Secrets` how to store RPA Secrets into Robocloud.

 .. code-block:: robotframework
     :linenos: